2014 Russian annexation of Crimea: Early unrest

-The February 2014 revolution of Dignity that ousted Ukrainian president Viktor Yanukovych sparked a political crisis in Crimea, which initially manifested as demonstrations against the new interim Ukrainian government, but rapidly escalated.
-In January 2014, the Sevastopol city council had already called for formation of "people's militia" units to "ensure firm defence" of the city from "extremism".
+The February 2014 Revolution of Dignity that ousted Ukrainian president Viktor Yanukovych sparked a political crisis in Crimea, which initially manifested as demonstrations against the new interim Ukrainian government, but rapidly escalated.

-At the end of January 2014, the Russian businessman Konstantin Malofeyev travelled with his head of security, former Federal Security Service (FSB) officer Igor Girkin, to Crimea where he met with Vladimir Konstantinov, Chairman of the Supreme Council, raising the question of whether he would be prepared to take "more drastic measures" to enforce Crimea's autonomy should Kiev descend into complete chaos.
-Konstantinov had already met with Nikolai Patrushev, head of the Security Council of Russia, in Moscow in December 2013 where he told Patrushev that if Yanukovych was overthrown, Crimea would be ready to break off and become part of Russia.
-At the end of January 2014, Konstantinov met with Vladislav Surkov, Putin's aide in charge of Ukraine.
-On February 4, Konstantinov initiated an appeal to Putin to protect the region's autonomy and started preparing a "survey" of Crimeans on what its status should be.
-Surkov visited Crimea on February 14 where he might have tried to recruit Crimean prime minister Anatolii Mohyliov for the Russian cause.

-In response to the rising violence on Maidan, in January local "self-defence" groups started to form.
-Close to one thousand Kuban Cossacks from the North Caucasus region joined these units in late February.
-They were also reinforced by thousands of Russian soldiers dressed as civilians.
-The activities of these groups were closely coordinated with Russian military forces and planned by Russian defence officials.
-Igor Girkin was responsible for the operational control of some of the units and their coordination with Russian security officials.
-By different counts, close to ten thousand people joined these self-defence groups, but the exact share of locals remains unknown.
+In late February, thousands of Russian soldiers dressed as civilians joined the "Crimean self-defense" units, as did almost one thousand Kuban Cossacks from the North Caucasus.
+The activities of these groups were closely coordinated with Russian military forces and planned by Russian defense officials.
+Igor Girkin ('Strelkov') oversaw command of some of the units and their coordination with Russian security officials.
+Almost ten thousand people joined these "self-defense" units, but it is unclear how many were locals.

-On February 20 several buses with Crimean license plates were stopped at a pro-Maidan checkpoint in a town in Cherkasy oblast.
+On 20 February several buses with Crimean license plates were stopped at a pro-Maidan checkpoint in a town in Cherkasy oblast.
 Their passengers were violently intimidated and some buses were burned.
 This incident was subsequently used by Russian propaganda which made unsubstantiated claims that the passengers were killed in gruesome ways.